learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 *   For this lab we provide less guidance than we did in previous labs.
 You will have to make some design decisions; in particular, you will have to figure out how to divide the problem into pieces that you can test one at a time, and then assemble the pieces into a complete solution.
 If you try to write the whole thing at once, without testing smaller pieces, it might take a very long time to debug.

 *   One of the challenges of working with persistent data is that it is persistent.
 The structures stored in the database might change every time you run the program.
 If you mess something up in the database, you will have to fix it or start over before you can proceed.
 To help you keep things under control, we've provided methods called `deleteURLSets`, `deleteTermCounters`, and `deleteAllKeys`, which you can use to clean out the database and start fresh.
-You can also use 'printIndex' to print the contents of the index.
+You can also use `printIndex` to print the contents of the index.

 * Each time you invoke a `Jedis` method, your client sends a message to the server, then the server performs the action you requested and sends back a message.
 If you perform many small operations, it will probably take a long time.
 You can improve performance by grouping a series of operations into a `Transaction`.